Parts Of Speech

 • part of speech used to indicate action or state of being.
 As a predicate it makes a statement about the subject of the sentence.

-The girl threw the ball
+The girl threw the ball.

 She is the best girl for the position.

 IV.
-Adjective: #
+Adjectives: #

 • a describing word to a noun; a word which qualifies a noun.